Why do I need calcium and vitamin D?

 Should I take a Vitamin D supplement?

+Use the Food Sources of Vitamin D table to find out how much vitamin D you usually eat.
 You might find it difficult to get enough vitamin D from food alone.
 You can take a single vitamin D supplement or a multivitamin with vitamin D in it.

 Food Sources of Vitamin D